jlarosee/m35-knowledge-base/lijin.md

 Setting the stage, getting to know one another.
 Talk about how specifics or broader ideas, blockers, frustrations, etc. These checkins are FOR YOU.
 (These are status updates)

-How are things going overall?
+How are things going overall?i
+- great likes the work

 What's been going well?